Jorge-Ortiz-Mata/yorchauth-api-gem/README.md

 ```

 ## How to use it.
-This gem process all the authenticationlogic inside of this gem.
+This gem process all the authentication logic inside of this gem.
 Run the following command to generate the files needed.

 This command will show you information about the current available commands.